-CHAPTER 8 Methodology
+CHAPTER 10 Methodology

-The research was conducted by the independent market research company Censuswide, with 300 C-Suites at a mix of challenger and traditional banks in the UK, Germany and Netherlands between 30.03.21 - 12.04.21.
-Censuswide abide by and employ members of the Market Research Society which is based on the ESOMAR principles.
+The research was conducted by the independent market research company Censuswide, with 400 C-suite exectives at a mix of challenger and traditional banks in the UK, Germany, Netherlands and the US in 2021.
+Censuswide abide by and employ members of the Market Research Society, which is based on the ESOMAR principles.